vividfog/nordpool-predict-fi/README.md

 See the `data/create` folders for a set of DB initialization scripts if you need them.
 You may need to fetch some of the data sets from their original sources.
 The CSV and SQL database dumps are updated from time to time.

-### How to use

-First make sure you've installed the requirements from `requirements.txt`.
 The main script is one flow with multiple optional stops, and you can choose one or many of them in almost any combination.

 Examples: